 Below, I’ve gone through the ways you can use your writing to reflect your personality and connect with your reader.

 I get it.
 When it comes to writing our backs go up.
 We’re sent back to high school where everything had to be prim and proper.
 No starting a sentence with And or But.
 And no writing how you speak.

 It’s no wonder that our writing sounds stuffy and formal.
-The problem it’s difficult to connect with our reader this way.
+The problem is, it’s difficult to connect with our readers this way.

 I see this all the time.
 People have great connections with their potential clients over the phone or face-to-face, but when it comes to their writing they automatically stiffen up.

 I’ll give you an example of an accountancy firm.